risk-first/website/menagerie/Schedule-Risk.md

 In startup circles, this "amount of time you can afford it" is called the "runway":  you have to get the product to "take-off" before the runway ends.
 So you could term this component as **Runway Risk**.

 Startups often spend a lot of time courting investors in order to get funding and mitigate **Schedule Risk**.
-But, this activity comes at the expense of **Opportunity Risk** and **Feature Risk**, as usually the same people are trying to raise funds as build the project itself.
+But, this activity comes at the expense of **Opportunity Risk** and [Feature Risk](Feature-Risk), as usually the same people are trying to raise funds as build the project itself.

 ## Staff Risk / Turnover Risk